Linortek/eIO-reporter/README.md

 Included here are 2 versions of this bot.
 One uses email (you'll probably be more likely to use this) the other integrates with a Matrix chat server.
 I commented the code as best I could, everything should be pretty self-explanatory.
 When in doubt follow the example.

+Both programs have been tested on our internal network on a Debian 12 PC with Python version 3.11.2 with 2 eIO controllers.
+Email version tested using gmail and outlook, matrix version tested with Matrix (Synapse) and Element (Windows and Android).

 # To Configure:

 1) make sure you have the required packages